 What Are Central Bank Digital Currencies (CBDCs)?

-A CBDC is a digital representation of a country’s government-issued, central-bank-controlled money.
-CBDCs are different from the digital reserves and settlement account balances that central banks, commercial banks and other financial institutions hold.
-The design of CBDCs can vary significantly in terms of access, privacy, and underlying architecture, but some central banks have proposed building their CBDCs on blockchain or distributed ledger technology (DLT).
+A central bank digital currency (CBDC) is a digital representation of a country’s government-issued, central bank-controlled money.
+CBDCs are different from the digital reserves and settlement account balances that central banks, commercial banks, and other financial institutions hold.
+The design of CBDCs can vary significantly in terms of access, privacy, and underlying architecture, but some central banks have proposed building their CBDCs on a blockchain protocol or distributed ledger.

 Central Bank Digital Currency Isn’t Crypto